moarshy/icedocs/README.md

 Option 2: Installing an editable package locally [For Developers]

-{% include note.html content='This method is used by developers who are usually either:' %}> actively contributing to icevision project by adding new features or fixing bugs, or creating their own extensions, and making sure that their source code stay in sync with the icevision latest version.
+{% include note.html content='This method is used by developers who are usually either: actively contributing to icevision project by adding new features or fixing bugs, or' %}creating their own extensions, and making sure that their source code stay in sync with the icevision latest version.

 ```bash